-The Science of Fogging Explained
+The Science of Home Fogging for Mold Explained

 If you are someone who is mold sensitive, you you may be spending hours cleaning counters, floors, fixtures, and furnishings.
 You may also be vacuuming regularly, with or without HEPA filtration.
 In reality, these manual cleaning efforts still miss numerous microorganisms, including mold, bacteria, and viruses.
 Germs travel on bags, clothes, shoes and anything else moved from one location to another.
 They also make their way into cracks, crevices, and corners.
 Germs thrive on often used devices such as remote controls, cell phones and laptops as well as doorknobs.
 The most diligent cleaning efforts using conventional means will not reach all surfaces or eliminate all microorganisms, however, there is a safe tool you can use to significantly reduce microorganisms in your environment by combining your cleaning efforts with hot fogging your home.
+Learn more about hot fogging for mold:

 Hot or Dry Fogging Safety